sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/ortvalue_doc.rst

 +++++++++++++++++++

-The most easier way is to create an :epkg:`C_OrtValue` from a :class:`numpy.array`.
+The most easier way is to create an :epkg:`C_OrtValue` from a :class:`numpy.ndarray`.
 Next example does that on CPU.
 However even that simple example hides some important detail.

 .. runpython::